explanation of our tenant fees

 We are covered by the ARLA Client Money Protection Scheme

-We would like to provide clarity of the fees that will become payable should you apply for a tenancy on a property we are marketing as being available to rent and those that could be payable during the tenancy.
+We would like to provide clarity of the fees that may become payable during a tenancy you are looking to enter into.
 We believe you should understand these before you make any decision about a property or before you decide to view a property.

 Please ask us to explain these to you, once we know your circumstance and how many tenants are applying for the property you are interested in, we can confirm the fees that could become payable.